wp-plugins/wp-imageflow2/readme.txt

 = Notes =

-One gallery per page/post is supported.

-WP-ImageFlow2 is based on the discontinued WP-ImageFlow by Sven Kubiak, which is an implementation of the CoverFlow-like Picture Gallery ImageFlow from Finn Rudolph.
+IF YOU ARE UPGRADING FROM 1.3.1 OR PRIOR AND YOU USED CUSTOM STYLING ON YOUR WP-IMAGEFLOW2 DIVS, YOU MUST UPDATE YOUR CUSTOM STYLES:

+* The main WP-ImageFlow2 divs are now CLASSes instead of IDs in order to support multiple instances, so any custom styling must be changed from #wpif2... to .wpif2...

+IF YOU ARE UPGRADING FROM 1.2.6 OR PRIOR, YOU MUST EDIT YOUR GALLERY SHORTCODES:

+* Use [wp-imageflow2] instead of [gallery]
+* Use [wp-imageflow2 dir=SUBFOLDER] instead of [wp-imageflow2=SUBFOLDER]

 == Installation ==

 1. Unzip to the /wp-content/plugins/ directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Configure the gallery in Settings -> WP-ImageFlow2.

-If you are upgrading from 1.2.6 or prior, you must edit your gallery shortcodes:

-* Use [wp-imageflow2] instead of [gallery]
-* Use [wp-imageflow2 dir=SUBFOLDER] instead of [wp-imageflow2=SUBFOLDER]

 For a built-in Wordpress gallery: